 Beach cherry, Eugenia reinwardtiana, is a plant native to tropical northeast Australia, Papua New Guinea, Indonesia, and many Pacific islands that produces a tasty fruit.
 It usually grows in coastal areas as a large shrub or small, shrubby tree.
 It makes a good landscaping plant with pretty pink growth that turns green as it matures, white flowers, and pink fruits.

-This is a tropical plant that grows and fruits year round in the right conditions.
+This is a tropical plant that grows and fruits year-round in the right conditions.
 Beach cherry is not actually related to cherry, however, and the flavor of the fruit is both unique and prized.
-The small fruits will start to develop when the plant is at least a foot (30 cm.) tall with heavy production once it reaches two to three feet (0.5 to 1 meter) in height.
+The small fruits will start to develop when the plant is at least a foot (31 cm.) tall with heavy production once it reaches 2 to 3 feet (61-91 cm.) in height.

 How to Prune a Beach Cherry